MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-linux.md

 ### Offline Package Management

 Review the recommendations in [Package Management](/operationalize/package-management.md#offline) for instructions on how to set up a local package repository using MRAN or miniCRAN.
+As we mentioned earlier, you must install the `gcc-c++` and `gcc-gfortran` binary packages to be able to build and install packages, including miniCRAN.

 <a name="verify"></a>